 If you intend to make intensive use of multi threaded applications, then the best choice would be a processor from the AMD Ryzen generation.
 These CPUs have very similar performance to Intel in games, but in well-optimized applications they can fully exploit the number of core and offer superior performance.

 Unlike the past, RAM speed and timings have a very marginal impact on real performance.
 Our pick falls on DDR4-2400 models, with the exception if price difference with DDR4-3200 is close to minimal.
 There is an exception for APUs: since RAM is also used as VRAM, graphic performances are affected in a concrete way by memory speed.
 In these cases it can be convenient to spend a little more and take DDR3-2133 memory.

 Dual channel does not drastically influence performance, so using two modules instead of one is not mandatory.
 If you are looking to upgrade in the future, it is recommended to buy just one module.
 Otherwise a memory kit consisting of multiple modules remains the best choice.

 The recommended minimum RAM quantity is currently 4GB for low-end systems.
-Some video games or applications might be more RAM intensive, so 8GB is the recommended value for most systems.
+Some video games or applications might be more RAM intensive, so 8GB or 16GB is the recommended value for most systems.
 Any higher value might be really expensive and not necessary unless it is required for specific applications that demand a lot of memory, but it can still be a good investment.
 There are no specific recommended brands or models, just make sure the above criteria matches to what you are actually looking for (quantity, speed and voltage).

 Picking a graphic card is relatively easy, if you look to the benchmarks and determine your price range.

 We recommend the AMD RX 560 Series or the NVIDIA GTX 1050 Series for a good compromise of details and fps with the most recent video games, and not above a RTX 2070 Super or Radeon RX 5700 if you are using only a single monitor with full HD (1080p or bigger) resolution.
 Spending more money is only logical when using higher resolutions or multi monitor configurations.